 While many factors are used to match organs with patients, only medical and logistical factors are taken into consideration for all organs.
 Personal or social characteristics such as celebrity status or income do not play a role in transplant priority.

 Before an organ is allocated, all transplant candidates on the waiting list that are incompatible with the donor because of blood type, height, weight and other medical factors are automatically screened out.
 Proper organ size is critical to a successful transplant.
 For instance, children often respond better to child-sized organs.
 Although pediatric candidates have their own unique scoring system, children essentially are first in line for other children’s organs.

 Geographic location is also taken into consideration.
 Hearts and lungs have less time to be transplanted, so the radius from the donor hospital is key when allocating those organs.

-There are nearly 118,000 people in the U.S. waiting to receive a lifesaving organ transplant, more than 2,500 of which are in our community.
-Registering to become an organ, eye and tissue donor is quick and easy to do by saying “yes” at the driver license office or Driver Services, or anytime at Donate Life Colorado or Donate Life Wyoming.
+There are nearly 100,000 people in the U.S. waiting to receive a lifesaving organ transplant, with nearly 1,500 in our community.
+Learning how patients are selected to receive transplants and registering to become an organ, eye and tissue donor is quick and easy to do by saying “yes” at the driver license office or Driver Services, or anytime at Donate Life Colorado or Donate Life Wyoming saves lives.
 Deciding to register as a deceased donor could help save the lives of patients waiting for lifesaving transplants.
-For residents interested in learning more about living donation, please contact one of the local transplant centers listed on our Living Donation resource page.
+Learn more from Donor Alliance.